-I’ve put this together this planning guide, meant to help you through some of your photography related questions so you can be relaxed and excited for your big day!
+Welcome to the family!
+I’m so excited to have the honour of photographing your big day and I cannot wait to get to know you more over the next little bit.
+Having photographed weddings a while now and having gotten married myself, I totally understand how overwhelming wedding planning can be!
+So I’ve taken some time and thought and put this together this planning guide, meant to help you through some of your photography related questions so you can worry less and relax more on the day of!
 Keep in mind that what I’ve written here are merely recommendations and tips based on my experience in creating the best possible scenarios for a smooth wedding day.
 However, by no means does it mean that you won’t have a perfect day without following all the tips here!
 As always, I am here to answer any additional questions you may have!

 A first look is when the couple see each other for the first time in a more private setting before walking down the aisle.
 It doesn’t have to be a big staged moment.
 It can be simple, genuine, and intimate.

 Personally, I always recommend doing a first look for three reasons: